 The festival has had a few ideological bumps in the road to its success.
 In 2011 the Israeli embassy provided airfare for Israeli artist Boom Pam to fly to the festival, which resulted in much criticism and a call from Palestinian solidarity group BDS South Africa to boycott.
 Luckily CTWMF seems to have cut ties with the Israeli embassy, which is good.
 The festival itself, held at Cape Town’s beautiful city hall, was well received by all who attended.
 However, on another note, we need to ask, why use the dated term “world music” for such a progressive and inclusive lineup?

-Acclaimed Johannesburg-based band/performing arts collective The Brother Moves On performed a much- anticipated and moving set on the first night of CTWMF.
+Acclaimed Johannesburg-based band/performing arts collective The Brother Moves On performed a much- anticipated and moving set (watch our video) on the first night of CTWMF.
 Near the end of their show they commented on the term world music.
 Lead vocalist Siyabonga Mthembu addressed the audience, questioning the legitimacy of the term.
-Guitarist Zelizwe Mthembu, Siya’s cousin, expressed his disdain in our video interview: “The term world music has taken a whole lot of genres and placed them under one category… you can’t do that!”
+Guitarist Zelizwe Mthembu, Siya’s cousin, expressed his disdain in our video interview: “The term world music has taken a whole lot of genres and placed them under one category … you can’t do that!”
 He was quick to add however, that the festival organizers had put together an amazing lineup, and because of that they could call the festival whatever they want.

 The term itself originated in Western academia.
 Ethnomusicologist Steven Feld writes in his essay “A Sweet Lullaby for World Music” that the term was first circulated in the 60s by academics as a friendlier, less cumbersome alternative to ethnomusicology, which referred to the study of non-Western music and the “musics of ethnic minorities.”
 Although its mission was liberal and inclusive, Feld writes that this reinscribed a binary which separated musicology from ethnolomusicology, the West from the rest: “The relationship of the colonizing and the colonized thus remained generally intact in distinguishing music from world music.”